Manfrotto Compact Tripod: Review after years

 - Lasting, because plastic in this universe does not rust

-- It may not be very stable with very heavy cameras (but now they all have mirrorless cameras so it shouldn't be a problem)
+- It may not be very stable with very heavy cameras and/or heavy lenses.

-An alternative to the Manfrotto Compact Action can be the Light model.
+An alternative to the Manfrotto Compact Action can be the Advanced model at almost the same price: view it on Amazon